Discover Minerva Pool in Dharawal National Park

 There is a free, reasonably sized car park located right at the entrance, and an information board at the car park with maps tells you more about the area.

-Map and route of the Minerva Pool walking track
+Map of the Minerva Pool walking track

 JOIN SYDNEY UNCOVERED

-Need fresh ideas for things to see and do on the weekends?
-Subscribe to our newsletter now and receive Sydney and NSW related tips and ideas straight to your mailbox!
+Subscribe to our newsletter and receive Sydney and NSW related tips and ideas straight to your inbox!

 Minerva Pool Walking Track

-The first section of the walk is on a dirt road, followed by a section through bushland, all the way to the lookout and to the pool.
+The first section of the walk is on a dirt road, followed by a section through bushland, all the way to the lookout and the pool.

 Start of the walking track to Minerva Pool